I am all for bargains.

 1. Convenience – This may seem extremely obvious, but buying local is usually very convenient.
 We don’t have to drive across town (or farther), peruse sales flyers for the best buy, clip coupons, or plan around our schedule to make our purchase.
 I can simply stop on my way home from work.

 2. Save money on gas – Any time we can make a purchase close to home, we are saving precious gas dollars.
+I think sometimes we overlook the obvious, that driving a greater distance to save a dollar or two may not add up.

 3. Save time – Our time is one of our most valuable assets.
 Often we can “waste” or expend far more time and energy trying to save money, than it’s actually worth.
 Whatever time I chose to spend travelling to and from a store and shopping is time taken away from something that could be more important, such as family time, rest, cooking a homemade meal, or working on a hobby.
 If you work for yourself, it could even be taking away from your actual income.